What is plogging and why should we all be doing it?

 Do's and don'ts of plogging

 Plogging can be an effective workout when done correctly.
-As well as the running effects, many benefits can come from the squats, the single-leg RDL and split squats positions.
+As well as the running effects, many benefits can come from the squats, the single-leg RDL (a traditional barbell lift known as a 'Romanian deadlift') and split squats positions.

 But as with any exercise there are some best practices when it comes to plogging.
 Thibo David, performance specialist and a plogger himself, has put together some tips from a fitness, physical safety and posture perspective.